Injured Fisher out for Preds in Game 7 vs. Jets

 The team announced Fisher's absence Thursday about three hours before the start of the deciding game in the second-round series between the NHL's top two teams.

-The Predators called Fisher day-to-day in the first update on him since he left in the first period of Game 6 Monday.
-He skated just five shifts for 2:58 in Game 6.
+The Predators called Fisher day-to-day in the first update since he left in the first period of Game 6 on Monday.
+He skated just five shifts for 2:58 in that game.

 Calle Jarnkrok is expected to replace Fisher as Nashville's fourth-line center.